pfsense/docs/source/development/developer-style-guide.rst

    -  Brief first sentence that describes the commit
-   -  Start with an action word describing the nature of the change (“Adds...”, “Changes...”, “Improves...”, “Corrects...”)
+   -  Start with an action word describing the nature of the change ("Adds...", "Changes...", "Improves...", "Corrects...")
    -  Reference the ticket number in the first sentence (see previous bullet point)
-   -  Examples: “Change X to Y which fixes #1234”, “Correct check for XYZ in some\_page.php to prevent badthing.
-Fixes #2345”, or “Add coolnewthing to some\_page.php.
-Implements #3456”
+   -  Examples: "Change X to Y which fixes #1234", "Correct check for XYZ in some\_page.php to prevent badthing.
+Fixes #2345", or "Add coolnewthing to some\_page.php.
+Implements #3456"
    -  Longer, more detailed explanations can be placed on the next line and later.

 -  Always use full paths when calling an executable (e.g.
-   “/usr/bin/grep” NOT “grep”)
+   "/usr/bin/grep" NOT "grep")

 HTML Specific Rules
 -------------------